ekochmar/ekochmar.github.io/about.markdown

 permalink: /about/
 ---

-**News**: Get in touch if you are interested in PhD and postdoc opportunities with me at the Natural Language Processing Department at MBZUAI.
+**News**: Get in touch if you are interested in PhD opportunities with me at the Natural Language Processing Department at MBZUAI. **Postdoc positions available – apply [here](https://apply.interfolio.com/124150)**.

 I am an Assistant Professor at the [Natural Language Processing Department at MBZUAI](https://mbzuai.ac.ae/research/department/natural-language-processing-department/), where
 I conduct research at the intersection of artificial intelligence, natural language processing and intelligent tutoring systems.